tersesystems/blacklite/README.md

 are no indexes or autoincrement field.
 Logs stored in Blacklite are the same size as raw files.
 In addition, using SQLite file means [total compatibility](https://sqlite.org/locrsf.html) and support over all platforms.

+The appender incorporates a queue that is bound by default to a maximum capacity of 1,048,576 entries: you can add a [budget filter](https://tersesystems.github.io/terse-logback/1.0.0/guide/budget/) to impose a limit on the number of entries logged in a duration.
+The queue must be bounded because if the filesystem fails completely e.g. there is no space left on the device, the queue cannot be left to fill indefinitely and must error out at some point.

 ## Archiving and Compression

 In addition, there are a number of features that Blacklite has above and beyond raw append speed: